Edgard Varèse: Influence on popular music

-Varèse's emphasis on timbre, rhythm, and new technologies inspired a generation of young musicians starting in the 1960s and 1970s.
-This group includes Robert Lamm and Terry Kath from the band Chicago, as well as composer John Zorn.
+Varèse's emphasis on timbre, rhythm, and new technologies inspired generations of popular musicians.
+This group includes Robert Lamm and Terry Kath from the band Chicago, as well as saxophonist and composer Charlie Parker and composer John Zorn.

+Charlie Parker is said to have asked Varèse to take him on as a student.
+According to writer James Kaplan, he begged Varèse: “Take me as you would a baby and teach me music. [...]
+I only write in one voice.
+I want to have structure.
+I want to write orchestral scores.”

 One of Varèse's most devoted fans was the American guitarist and composer Frank Zappa, who, upon hearing a copy of The Complete Works of Edgard Varèse, Vol. 1 (EMS Recordings, 1950) became obsessed with the composer's music.
 Zappa wrote an article titled Edgard Varèse: The Idol of My Youth, for Stereo Review magazine in June 1971.
 At the age of 15 Zappa talked to Varèse by phone and received a personal letter, but the two were not able to meet in person.
 Zappa framed this letter and kept it in his studio for the rest of his life.
 Zappa's final project was The Rage and the Fury, a recording of the works of Varèse.
 This album has remained in the Zappa private collection.

 Henry Threadgill details Varèse's influence in his 2023 autobiography.